mpelleau/acp-winter2024/_pages/venue.md

 ## Come by your own

 Unfortunately, since the collapse in the Valée de la Maurienne, coming by train is difficult.
-We also want to warn you about the venur from Turin which goes through the Tunnel du Fréjus which is very expensive (around 45euros).
+We also want to warn you about the venue from Turin by car which goes through the Tunnel du Fréjus.
+Indeed, the fee from passing through the tunnel are very expensive (around 45euros).

+Therefore, we encourage every participant to meet us at Lyon to take the shuttle with us.

 ## Map
 [![Screenshot of google maps pinning the Centre Paul Langevin](../images/venue/google-maps-centre-paul-langevin.png)](https://maps.app.goo.gl/QfiZt1xNeKqVtaRe7)